Ariz. Sheriff Dannels to Newsmax: WH Border Stance 'Insult' to Agencies

-The White House's claims that ending Title 42 restrictions won't result in an open border are "an insult to everybody wearing a badge" to protect the United States and its communities, Cochise County, Arizona, Sheriff Mark Dannels said on Newsmax Monday.
+The White House's claims that ending Title 42 restrictions won't result in an open border are "an insult to everybody wearing a badge" to protect the United States and its communities, Cochise County, Arizona, Sheriff Mark Dannels told Newsmax on Monday.

 "To have somebody say the border's effectively secured is a false narrative for the wrong reason," Dannels told Newsmax's "National Report.
 He added, "Shame on them for doing that."